raft-tech/raft-tech.github.io/_posts/2020-02-19-engineering-principles.md

 ## Sustain High Quality (Agile)

-We don't like to pigeonhole our team into following a specific software development methodology as long as it is [not SAFe](https://software.af.mil/wp-content/uploads/2019/12/CSO-MFR-on-Agile-Frameworks-12282019.pdf).
+Our teams are not pigeonholed into following a specific software development methodology as long as it is [not SAFe](https://software.af.mil/wp-content/uploads/2019/12/CSO-MFR-on-Agile-Frameworks-12282019.pdf).
 Rather, the cornerstones of our software development principles allow our engineering teams to produce high-quality features quickly.

-- Sustainable high quality
 - Working in short (2 to 3 week) sprints
 - Breaking big tasks into smaller tasks that can be validated
 - Sprint planning -> Execution -> Retrospective -> Iterate